 The use of Purun as the organic polybags are proven to be far more effective than using the plastic polybags.
 This has been tested in BNF’s reforestation projects where the teams compare the use of these two as the seedling container where the survival rate of the plants in Purun seems to show more satisfying result.

-BNF is currently working together with the governement agencies to collaborate in the provision of the training for community nursery teams.
-It’s expected that the training can help build the substantial capacity for the local community to produce seedlings for their own land based livelihoods and seedling production for reforestation efforts in the largest remaining peat-swamp forest in Indonesia, Sebangau, home to the charismatic orangutan and hundreds of beautiful native creatures to Borneo.
+BNF is currently working together with the government agencies to collaborate in the provision of the training for community nursery teams.
+It’s expected that the training can help build the substantial capacity for the local community to produce seedlings for their own land based livelihoods and seedling production for reforestation efforts in the largest remaining peat-swamp forest in Indonesia, Sebangau National Park, home to the charismatic orangutan and hundreds of beautiful native creatures to Borneo.
 (AE)